sarahstrong314/MCR3U/README.md

  * What special right triangles are and how to use them to find exact values of special angles
  * What the unit circle is and how it ties in to trigonometry
  * What related angles are and how to use them to find angles with the same trigonometric ratio values
- * What SOHCAHTOA, the sine law, and the cosine law and how to use them to solve for missing side and angles of triangles
+ * What SOHCAHTOA, the sine law, and the cosine law are and how to use them to solve for missing side and angles of triangles
  * How to prove some trigonometric identities

 7. Sinusoidal Functions